MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Final Recap.md

 Leveling-Up!
 =====

-We want the monster's level to increase by 5.
-That means we need to *add 5* to the monster's level.
+We want the critter’s level to be the opponent critter’s level increased by 5.
+That means we need to set our critter’s level equal to the *opponent critter’s level* and *add 5*.
 We can do this with the line:

-	level = level + 5
+	myLevel = opponentLevel + 5

-That sets the variable level to the value of the monster's current level, plus 5!
+That sets the variable level to the value of the critter’s current level, plus 5!
 Add that line underneath where it says ```//YOUR CODE HERE```.
 This is what your ```singButtonPressed``` function should look like:

 	func singButtonPressed()
 	{
-	 	if level > enemyLevel
+	 	if myLevel > opponentLevel
 	 	{
-	 		for counter in 1...(level - enemyLevel)
+	 		for counter in 1...(myLevel - opponentLevel)
 	 		{
 	 			performSing()
 	 		}
 	 	}
 	 	else
 	 	{
-	 		level = level + 5
+	 		myLevel = opponentLevel + 5
 	 	}
 	 }

-Try beating the enemy monster!
+Try beating the opponent critter!

 Final Recap
 ========
 Congratulations!
-You have beat the final and hardest monster!
+You have beat the final and hardest critter!

 Let's quickly summarize what you have learned today: